Timothy C. Hain, MD. • Page last modified: June 27, 2022

 Movie of downbeating nystagmus (5 meg).
 This patient does not have a Chiari but has nystagmus that is typical for Chiari.

 Some patients with Chiari develop symptoms (dizziness mainly) on straining.
 This pressure sensitivity symptom is also shared by persons with superior canal dehiscence (SCD).
 Oddly, a recent report suggests that the Chiari Malformation is far more common in SCD (Kuhn and Clenney, 2010) than the normal population.
 We think that this report is likely due to sampling bias (i.e. this isn't generally true).
-Nevertheless, we think it it is prudent to look for Chiari in SCD with an MRI.
+Nevertheless, we think it it is prudent to look for Chiari in SCD with downbeating nystagmus, with an MRI scan. .

 Signs of a significant Chiari malformation often include downbeat nystagmus (see above), poor pursuit for age, and alternating skew deviation.

 |Poor and extremely asymmetrical horizontal pursuit in person with prominent Chiari.|

 |Poor vertical pursuit in person with prominent Chiari.
 Vertical pursuit is often poor in persons with no neurological disorder so the value of this is limited.|

 Occasionally Chiari patients will have sensorineural hearing loss (Hendrix, 1992; Kumar et al, 2002).
 Kumar reported that 69% of his patients had unilateral sensorineural hearing loss.
 This may be sampling bias as the author of this paper, being an ENT doctor, would naturally see more patients with hearing loss than other specialists.
 On the other hand, we have seen at least one patient with dramatic improvement in hearing after a Chiari malformation was decompressed.
 While in this case, a causal relationship between the Chiari and hearing loss seems very likely, the effect of surgery on hearing in general is so far not described.